 The Old Testament lesson for this Sunday is from the Book of the Twelve, the prophetic writings of Malachi.
-The text is Malachi 3:1-7.
+The text is Malachi 3:1-7b.
 Malachi is the last recorded prophecy until the coming of the LORD, 400 years later.
 This makes his message especially powerful and unique.
 The reference to the “temple” in verse 1 indicates that Malachi is issuing these prophetic words after the return from the Babylonian exile and the rebuilding of the Jerusalem Temple.
-This provides the historical setting for our text as Malachi focuses our attention ahead—400 years ahead—with his words.
+This provides the historical setting for the text as Malachi focuses our attention ahead—400 years ahead—with his words.

 3:1 שֹׁלֵחַ (sho-le-aCh) root: שׁלח (shaw-lakh) Qal participle: “to send” “…am sending”

 מַלְאָכִי (mal-a-Chi) “my messenger” Although this is the same word we translate as “angel”, this is not a reference to an angelic being.

 וּפִנָּה (u-pin-nah) “to remove; empty” The idea is the removal of obstacles, the clearing of the path.
 It is frequently translated as prepare (prepare the way).

 וּפִתְאֹם (u-fit-Om) “suddenly; surprisingly”